 Congratulate yourself for every excuse you have for not accomplishing your goal.
 You have a head start for long term success.
 Recognizing the problem is the first step.

-Specifically, these excuses represent the 1% tweaks that can be the difference in taking you from the person who pays for the entire year of their gym membership on January 1st, but never sets foot in the place again, to the person who looks in the mirror admiring their new physique.
+Specifically, these excuses represent the 1% tweaks that can be the difference in taking you from the person who says he or she will start working out regularly, but never sets foot in the gym or actually does something, to the person who looks in the mirror admiring their new physique.

 Here’s How it Works: